Minimal Knowledge

-The Acupuncture Meridian System is made of meridians (called also channels or vessels), situated inside the body or on its surface.
-They connect distant and different parts of the body each other, as for example the temporal region on the head with the external aspect of the foot and the gallbladder organ, the lung with the tip of the thumb and the stomach with the second toe.
-Inside the meridians both Qi and blood would flow in different proportions.
-Everyone know what the blood is, the Qi has never been identified.
-In occidental languages there are no translation for qi but "vital energy" or "vital force", which are undefined expressions for non-measurable entities.
+The Acupuncture Meridian System is made of meridians (called also channels or vessels), situated inside the body and on its surface.
+"It is written and said" that they connect distant and different parts of the body each other, for example the temporal region on the head to the external aspect of the foot and the gallbladder organ, the lung to the tip of the thumb and the stomach to second toe.
+Within the meridians both Qi and blood would flow in different proportions.
+Everyone know what is the blood, the Qi has been neither seen nor identified.
+In occidental languages there are no adequate translation for what qi is according to Chinese Traditional Medicine, but "vital energy" or "vital force", which are undefined expressions for non-measurable entities.
 Qi is also known as ki (Japanese) or chi in some martial arts.

 The Acupuncture Meridian System is composed of: